BehavioralDesignerMatsuda/BehavioralDesignerMatsuda.github.io/_pages/research.md

 # Research Focus

-**Mission.** Established in 2020 at the University of Tsukuba, the Behavioral Design Laboratory studies **human interaction** and designs futures where **diversity is not treated as disability**.
-Grounded in **Applied Behavior Analysis (ABA)**, we use **single-case experimental designs** and **psychological experiments** to systematically analyze behavior.
-To **describe, predict, and influence** social interaction, we work across disciplines and institutions, integrating **computer vision, wearable devices, socially assistive robots, motion capture, and smart clothing**.
-Through interdisciplinary collaboration and real-world implementations, we aim to create **inclusive environments** and **bridge behavioral science and society** by turning evidence into practical solutions.
+The Behavioral Design Laboratory studies and designs **human–human interaction** in real-world settings.
+We combine **applied behavior analysis**, **single-case experimental designs**, **psychological experiments**, and **interactive technologies** to observe, measure, and redesign social interaction.

+Our work can be read through three connected research areas:

+-**Autism support**: technology-enhanced behavioral support for children, families, and practitioners

+-**Social interaction**: behavioral design of conversation, interviews, feedback, and communication

+-**Verbal behavior**: language, learning, stimulus relations, and everyday social behavior

+Across these areas, we aim to develop practical methods and systems that make human interaction more observable, teachable, and redesignable.

-### 1) Designing Behavior in Autism Support (InfoTech × PsychTech)
+### 1) Human Interaction in Autism Support

-We measure and modify behavior in children with autism spectrum disorder (ASD), especially when social interaction is challenging—developing and evaluating **technology-enhanced behavior support systems** that combine information science and psychology.
+We design and evaluate **technology-enhanced behavioral support** for children with autism spectrum disorder (ASD), their families, and practitioners.

+This line of work combines behavioral observation, single-case experimental designs, and interactive technologies such as wearables, computer vision, socially assistive robots, motion capture, and smart clothing.

 **Selected lines of work**
 - Mechanisms of **contingent imitation** via acoustic analysis